flexibleidealist/tiny-library/README.md

 <!-- CODENAME: BANANA -->
 # Project Overview

-## Project Name

 Tiny Library App

+see the deployed app here: https://tiny-library.netlify.app/
 ## Project Description

-This app will create a catalogue for a Tiny Library where users can donate or take books.
-Using an Airtable API, the app will allow users to:
+This app creates a catalogue for a Tiny Library where users can donate or take books.
+The front end is build with React and uses an Airtable API and database.
+The app allows users to:
+- browse a list of Tiny Library locations
-- browse a catalogue of books in the Tiny Library
+- browse a catalogue of books in each Tiny Library
 - add a record when they donate a book to the Tiny Library
 - delete a record when they take a book from the Library
 ## Wireframes